Azure-Samples/azure-monitor-opentelemetry-python/README.md

 ## Setup

 1. This package is not hosted on Pypi.
-You can install all dependencies locally using `pip install -r requirements.txt`.
+You can install all dependencies locally using `pip install -r azure_monitor/flask_sample/requirements.txt`.
 2. To send telemetry to Azure Monitor, pass in your instrumentation key into `INSTRUMENTATION_KEY` in `config.py`.

 ```